Christina's Cucina

 Maybe the question should be “How could I not visit the Conejo Valley?”
 With two world-class museums, the beaches of Malibu, great restaurants, wine-tasting, breweries, horseback riding, a wine safari and much more, there are endless choices, and something to suit everyone.

-Let me show you what my friend Maria and I did during out two night stay, and almost three full days in the Conejo Valley!
+Let me show you what my friend Maria (who also joined me when I visited Torrance and Catalina Island) and I did during our two night and almost three full days in the Conejo Valley.

 Where Should I stay in the Conejo Valley?